ryan-jonesford/UKF/README.md

 # Running the program
 ### SYNOPSIS

-       KS [OPTION]...
+       KF [OPTIONS]...

 ### DESCRIPTION
-       Runs a Kalman filter to be used in the Udacity Term2 Simulator -v
+       Runs a Kalman filter to be used in the Udacity Term2 Simulator, runs unscented Kalman filter by default if no options are given

+       -v
-              Verbose mode, Prints out an obnoxious amount of debug statements
+              Verbose mode.
+Prints out an obnoxious amount of debug statements to the console

        -e
               Run an extended kalman filter